08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 ## Behavioral Questions:

+# Xpress
+## Values:
+The organizational culture at XPRESS is dynamic, with a strong emphasis on collaboration and resource accessibility, which supports a productive work environment.
+However, the company faces challenges such as high turnover and a lack of remote work flexibility.
+Management practices often lean towards micromanagement, and there are noticeable gaps in cultural sensitivity, particularly regarding local customs and holidays.
+These issues can impact employee morale and the overall workplace atmosphere.

 # Companies:
 ## These are list of companies that you can always check the companies page for careers hindi  na masyado pwede pag linked in lang then after applying you can find the hiring manager themself on linked in and message them directly that you've applied and that you are enthusiastic to join their team because you have X amount of skills and that you work in this manner with other people